Dr. George Adolph Fiegenbaum

 1. Links to photos and documents relating to George's parents, Rev. Heinrich Hermann & Clara Catherine (Kastenbudt) Fiegenbaum may be found in the More Resources section, below.

 2. In 1873, George entered Iowa Wesleyan University (known since 1912 as Iowa Wesleyan College) at Mt.
 Pleasant, Henry County, Iowa and graduated with an A.B. degree in 1878.
 He was member of the Philomathean Literary Society and the Iowa Alpha Chapter of the Phi Delta Theta fraternity.
 George was also a graduate of the nearby Mt.
 Pleasant German College, affiliated with the German branch of the Methodist Episcopal Church.
-See his alumni record, below.
+See his alumni record, also on this page.

 5. George Adolph Fiegenbaum was born in Galena, JoDaviess County, Illinois; not in Geneva.